 The operational channel access parameters such as frame duration, resource grouping and allocation in time and frequency, random access procedures, are fully configurable.

-DA2GC system according to Aero3G
+DA2GC system according to ETSI TR 103 108

 Technical Description

 The system is based on UMTS TDD technology whose signal in space characteristics is compliant with 3GPP release 7 apart from a frequency converted from 2.6 GHz to 5.8 GHz.
 Doppler shift and range compensation is introduced by the air station such that the base station considers the mobile to be near stationary with a fixed range.
 A vertical polarization is used.